olcf/SingularityTools/Titan/UbuntuBase/README.md

 ln -s /usr/bin/gcc-4.9 /usr/local/cuda/bin/gcc
 ln -s /usr/bin/g++-4.9 /usr/local/cuda/bin/g++
 ```
-The `CUDA Toolkit` can be installed using the `NVIDA` provided installation utility; The driver itself is excluded as it is maintained by the host OS.
+The `CUDA Toolkit` can be installed using the `NVIDIA` provided installation utility; The driver itself is excluded as it is maintained by the host OS.
 Care must be taken to ensure that the container makes available compilers which are compatible with `CUDA/7.5` and sets up appropriate environment variables.

 ```sh
 # Install MPI4PY against mpich(python-mpi4py is built against OpenMPI)